via Google Chrome

 Luckily, there’s a way you can bypass these identifiers and still remain covert: Do not log into your Google accounts while you’re browsing in Incognito Mode.
 If you do sign into one of your Google accounts while digitally incognito, Google can retroactively link your personal account information to your private browsing history.
 Here are 10 more ways you can protect yourself from online scams.

 This new discovery puts Google back on the hot seat again amidst a lawsuit that claims that Google has violated people’s privacy by continuing to track their real-world movements even if their “location history” feature is turned off on their device.
 In short, when it comes to Internet privacy and security, even Incognito Mode can still leave your identity vulnerable to exposure.
-These are the other creepy things Google already knows about you.
-Now, find out which other companies are compromising your online privacy.
+Of course, we can’t entirely blame Google.
+After all, Google isn’t the only company that is compromising your online privacy.